r-Techsupport/rTS_Wiki/docs/factoids/get-specs.md

 3. **Run** the file named "Specs.cmd", if a User Account Control window pops up, press Yes.

-4. Click **"Start"**, the powershell window should be displaying each step.
+4. Click **"Start"**, the PowerShell window should be displaying each step.

 5. Click **"Upload"**, a link should be copied to your clipboard.
 You can then paste it in the channel.